Corner-Store/CornerStoreWebsite/README.md

 <br/>**Impediments:**

-- Pulling DB to the server, must run two terminals at once, awaiting update
+- Pulling DB to the server, must run two terminals at once, awaiting update (also for following sprint)

 # Sprint Review
 - Our produce is a working product, as it takes one to business links.
 Two stakeholders were present in the desing review (Team Lead (Junia) Developer (Abdul)).